North Carolina Office of the Chief Medical Examiner

 Parent/Stepparent

-A certified copy of the decedent’s birth certificate listing you as parent(s) + marriage certificate for step-relationships
+A certified copy of the decedent’s birth certificate listing you as parent(s) + certified marriage certificate for step-relationships

 Sibling

-A certified copy of your sibling's birth certificate and a certified copy of your birth certificate, demonstrating that you share the same parents
+A certified copy of your sibling's birth certificate and a certified copy of your birth certificate, demonstrating that you

 Legal Guardian or Custodian

 A copy of the certified court order naming you as legal guardian or legal custodian.
-If guardianship is temporary, it must have been granted less than 1 year ago

 Legal Guardian of decedent’s child

-Certified copy of birth certificate listing decedent as parent + A copy of the certified court order naming you as legal guardian or legal custodian of decedent’s child.
-If guardianship is temporary, it must have been granted less than 1 year ago
+Certified copy of birth certificate listing decedent as parent + A copy of the certified court order naming you as legal guardian

 Power of Attorney or Healthcare Attorney

-A notarized copy of the Power of Attorney or Healthcare Attorney agreement, naming you as an authorized agent to receive the records
+A notarized copy of the Power of Attorney or Healthcare Attorney agreement, naming you as an authorized agent

 Legal Representative

-Attorney’s ID and bar card + a copy of the retainer agreement or typed letter on the firm’s letterhead authorizing retrieval of the record
+Copy of attorney’s ID and bar card + a copy of the retainer agreement or typed letter on the firm’s letterhead authorizing